China ferrous futures slide as sluggish downstream demand weighs

 China's property investment grew at slower pace in Jan-Oct from the first nine months, while new construction starts measured by floor area declined at a faster pace, according to the National Bureau of Statistics.

-Hot rolled coils SHHCcv1, used in the manufacturing sector, fell 3.3% to 4,476 yuan per tonne.
+Hot-rolled coils SHHCcv1, used in the manufacturing sector, fell 4.2% to 4,433 yuan per tonne.

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))